th1rst/learning/README.txt

-This is my first attempt to set up Git and document my progress of learning HTML, CSS and JavaScript.
+This is my first attempt to set up Git and document the progress of learning HTML, CSS and JavaScript.